 All extracts are taken from the “Safer Doors” book.
 Published by Geddes and Grossett.
 Copyright laws apply.

 Should you be arrested by the police whilst working as a door supervisor, it is important that you remain calm and that you co-operate with the arresting officer, even if you feel that the arrest is unjustified.
-You must not obstruct or resist the arrest, as criminal charges against you may follow if you do, even if the original reasons for the arrest turn out to be wrong.
+You must not obstruct or resist the arrest and take any equipment and video evidence from your body camera you have, with you, as criminal charges against you may follow if you do, even if the original reasons for the arrest turn out to be wrong.

 Following your arrest you will be taken to the nearest police station so that the matter for which you have been arrested can be investigated, to determine whether or not you committed the offence that is being alleged.